 I love quiche.
 Love love love it.
 I eat a lot of eggs, so they are a very special treat indeed when they are enveloped in deliciously buttery pie crust.
-Unfortunately, said deliciously buttery pie crust is famous for making ridiculously fatty stomach rolls.
-So, I tend to opt for the much healthier frittata, which has no crust and a little bit of milk instead of half and half.
+I tend to opt for the much healthier frittata, which has no crust and a little bit of milk instead of half and half.

-BUT, you see, it turns out that my unpublished 31st task for 30 by 30 was to get really fat.
-Clearly if you’ve looked through my blog lately (and could see the ice cream in my freezer and the fact that I’ve enjoyed both cupcakes AND donuts the last few days), you could see I’m going to do a bang-up job of THAT.
+BUT, you see, it turns out that my unpublished 31st task for 30 by 30 was to consume a lot of butter and/or get fat.
+Clearly if you’ve looked through my blog lately (and could see the ice cream in my freezer and the fact that I’ve enjoyed both cupcakes AND donuts the last few days), you can see I’m going to do a bang-up job.

 At any rate, this quiche is very similar to quiche Lorraine, but with smoked gouda instead of Swiss cheese.
 Why, you ask?
 Well, because it’s infinitely better.
 Something about Swiss cheese has always made me turn up my nose.
 I think at once point I decided it smelled like sweatsocks, so that could be it.
 And yet, I find gruyere to be one of the best cheeses ever.
 Go figure.

 I’ve used my favorite pie crust recipe here, but feel free to use any one you like or even a store-bought crust.
 Once the crust is blind-baked, this comes together in a snap.
 If you are making your own crust, though, you will probably want to do this on a day when you have more time because of the chilling of the dough that is required.
 Sadly, I don’t have a tart pan, so I made this in a pie pan.
 Not nearly as pretty but delicious just the same.